axa-rev-research/ACM-SenSys-2020-Demo/README.md

 ## How to reproduce the demo
 * Open the {file}.mkv file with VLC (or any other video player)
-* Add the {file}.srt subtitle file.
+* Add the subtitle_{file}.srt subtitle file.
 On VLC: Subtitles menu -> add subtitle file...
 * Enjoy the demo